 Section E. Compensatory Time Not To Be Counted as FMLA Leave.
-Compensatory time used cannot be counted as FMLA leave (see side letter dated 4/12/94).
+Compensatory time used cannot be counted as FMLA leave.
+[See Side Letter: April 12, 1994]

 Section F. One Time Compensatory Leave Award.
 On January 1, 2011, bargaining unit members shall, on a one time basis, be credited with twenty-six (26) hours of compensatory leave.
 Bargaining unit members must use the twenty-six hours as leave.
 This leave may only be taken when its use does not require backfill with overtime.
 Leave credited under this section cannot be paid out under the procedure outlined in Section A above.
 These hours will not count towards the 80-120 hour maximum and can be rolled from leave year to leave year.
 Leave credited under this section will not be paid out upon separation.